DonDebonair/slack-machine/README.md

 ### Coming Soon

+- Support for modals
-- Support for Interactive Buttons
+- Support for shortcuts
 - ... and much more

 ## Installation